carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 different things in the inner scope with the impl definition vs. the containing struct scope.
 This was discussed in
 [Carbon meeting Nov 27, 2019 on Generics & Interfaces (TODO)](#broken-links-footnote)<!-- T:Carbon meeting Nov 27, 2019 on Generics & Interfaces --><!-- A:#heading=h.gebr4cdi0y8o -->.

+This means that the unqualified API of types won't vary.
+If this proves to be undesirable, we will have to revisit this.

 ## Templated impls for generic interfaces